RedPRL/sml-redprl/README.md

 ### What is this repository?

 This is the repository for the nascent development of RedPRL.
-Currently, there are only bits and pieces, but eventually, enough kit will be here that we can start migrating the JonPRL sources to the new order.
+RedPRL is an experiment which is constantly changing; we do not yet have strong documentation, but we have an IRC channel on Freenode (#redprl) where we encourage anyone to ask any question, no matter how silly it may seem.

 ### How do I build it?